JackKelly/hypergrib/crates/grib_tables/README.md

 # }
 ```

-## Why crate does this exist?

-Because part of the long-term vision for `hypergrib` is to make it easy to compare different NWP datasets, and to easily gain a detailed understanding of exactly what each NWP dataset captures.
-Luckily, GRIB files contains a tonne of metadata.

-`hypergrib` will create most of its coord labels by reading the `.idx` files.
-So we need to be able to decode the parameter abbreviation strings (e.g. "VTMP") from `.idx` files.
-And we want users to easily understand exactly what these params "mean", so we need to decode "TMP" to as much detail as possible.

-I'm aware of two existing GRIB readers in Rust (`gribberish` and `grib-rs`) but neither can decode `.idx` files, and neither have a full representation of the GRIB tables.
-Hence this crate existing!
-And I'm also keen for this crate to be stand-alone so it could be used by `gribberish` and/or `grib-rs` could use `grib_tables` as their GRIB table representation.

 ## Related

+- We're aware of two existing GRIB readers in Rust ([`gribberish`](https://crates.io/crates/gribberish) and [`grib-rs`](https://crates.io/crates/grib)) but neither can decode `.idx` files, and neither have a full representation of the GRIB tables.
+Hence this crate exists!
 - [GRIB tables represented as `.csv` files in GDAL](https://github.com/OSGeo/gdal/tree/master/frmts/grib/data).
 See [the README for that directory](https://github.com/OSGeo/gdal/blob/master/frmts/grib/degrib/README.TXT)
 - [Gribberish discussion](https://github.com/mpiannucci/gribberish/issues/41#issuecomment-2404916278)
 - [My post to the gdal-dev mailing list](https://lists.osgeo.org/pipermail/gdal-dev/2024-October/059612.html) about splitting the CSVs and/or me copying the CSVs.)